 For an arbitrary body emitting and absorbing thermal radiation in thermodynamic equilibrium, the emissivity is equal to the absorptivity.

 emissivity ε = absorptivity α

 A blackbody absorbs all incident electromagnetic radiation, regardless of frequency or angle of incidence.
-Its absorptivity is therefore equal to unity, which is also the highest possible value.
-That is, a blackbody is a perfect absorber (and a perfect emitter).
+Therefore, its absorptivity is equal to unity, which is also the highest possible value.
+A blackbody is a perfect absorber (and a perfect emitter).